binaryage/xrefresh/index.md

 #### Why is dual monitor setup great for web development?
 > One display is fully dedicated to your browser window showing page you are currently editing.
 With XRefresh you don't need to switch between windows.
 Stay in your favorite text editor.

-#### What does it mean "Soft Refresh" feature?
+#### What is "Soft Refresh" feature?
 > XRefresh is able to replace externally linked CSS file with updated version without reloading whole page.
-This is handy in dynamic AJAX-style applications.
+I call it "soft refresh"  and it is handy in dynamic AJAX-style applications.
 The page stays in same state and does not blink during refresh.
+With this feature you can get similar experience like Firebug on-the-fly CSS editing (without the [pain of syncing changes back to original sources](http://code.google.com/p/fbug/issues/detail?id=179)).
 This is disabled by default, you need to enable it in XRefresh menu (under context menu on XRefresh tab button).
-Here is minimal [example page using this technique][soft-refresh-example].
+Here is a minimal [example page using this technique][soft-refresh-example].

 #### Is there a file system monitor available for Unix?
 > Michael did some work on [porting it](http://github.com/ycros/xrefresh) over.
 It is probably not finished, but it should be a piece of cake for hacker like you to make it happen.